strlns/ksuduo/README.md

 #### Laundry list / Nice-to-have features:

-* Own solver algorithm (not really needed).
-Credits to https://github.com/mattflow/sudoku-solver !
 * Import/Export, preferably in simple text format like OpenSudok
 * Note-taking feature
 * State is persisted in localStorage already, but only for one game.
 Some kind of High-Score or Load/Save feature would be nice.
-* Improve puzzle generation
+* Improve puzzle generation and performance

 ---